 Hecate – Queen Of The Night

-Every lunar month, the Athenians of Ancient Greece honored Hecate during the New Moon.
-They did so before the first sliver of moonlight was visible in the night sky.
-They honored Hecate during their last meal of the day.
+Hecate’s Feast was celebrated every lunar month by the Athenians of Ancient Greece.
+For example, they did so during the New Moon, before the first sliver of moonlight was visible in the night sky.
+They also showed her reverence during their last meal of the day.

 Once a month, during the Dark of the Moon, they ate foods that honored Hecate.
-This meal, the last of the day, was called the Deipnon.
+For the most part, this meal was the last of the day, was called the Deipnon.
 Many foods commonly associated with Her are raw eggs, leeks, garlic, onions, pomegranates, mushrooms, red mullet and fish roe.

-After the meal, Hecate’s food offerings were carried to the designated crossroads or shrine.
-These places were kept in Her Honor and for lost souls of those unavenged or unready to die.
-Here they could nourish themselves on their long journey out of Hades.
+After the meal, Hecate’s Feast food offerings were carried to the designated crossroads or shrine.
+Generally, these places were kept in Her Honor and for lost souls of those unavenged or unready to die.
+Consequently, here they could nourish themselves on their long journey out of Hades.